-Technology and content development expenses consist primarily of personnel and personnel-related expense and contracted services associated with the ongoing improvement and maintenance of our platform as well as hosting and licensing costs.
-Technology and content expense also include the amortization of capitalized software costs.
+Technology and content development expenses consist primarily of personnel and personnel-related expenses and contracted services associated with the ongoing improvement and maintenance of our platform as well as hosting and licensing costs.
+Technology and content expenses also include the amortization of capitalized software costs.

-Technology and content development expenses for the year ended June 30, 2022, were \$3,059,962 as compared to \$2,276,555 for the year ended June 30, 2021.
-The increase of \$783,407 is primarily due to the recognition of a settlement obligation to a vendor for early termination of its agreement amounting to \$229,076 in 2022, increase in the amortization of capitalized software and overall increase in payroll in fiscal year 2022.
+Technology and content development expenses for the year ended June 30, 2023, were \$1,523,547 as compared to \$3,059,962 for the year ended June 30, 2022.
+The decrease of \$1,536,415 is primarily due to savings in employee payroll and contracted programming.